sio/pond/initramfs/README.md

   the dirty work for us.
 - Many goroutines will be waiting for a dependency stage to finish: use Go channels (closed = done; open = waiting; map[stage]chan with locking)
+- Use a mutex when writing to stdout: do not output log messages when an interactive menu is in use.
+Save logs to bytes.Buffer to unblock callers immediately, and flush to stdout after user closes the menu.